 FL increases the risk of a company in such a way that the net income and ROE is greatly affected by small changes in EBIT, which is affected by the interest payment of high debt.

-Modigliani and Millar Theory of Capital Structure
+Modigliani and Millar’s Theory of Capital Structure

 The effective proportion of debt acquired by a firm is not fixed by any general rule.
 Debt is a delicate matter for any company, therefore there is a model presented by two professors, which gives guidance in the composition of the capital structure of a company.
 This model or theory is called Miller & Modigliani Theory of Capital Structure.

-This theory is presented by two professors of America named Modigliani & Miller.
+This theory is presented by two professors in America named Modigliani & Miller.
 It was published in the form of an article in June 1958 in the American Economic Review.
 This theory is based on certain assumptions and Miller & Modigliani won the Nobel Prize for it.

 Assumptions of the Theory

 It is clear that the proportion of debt in the capital structure is not certain for a company and on the basis of certain factors this ratio changes from one company to another.
-The Modigliani & Millar model is an ideal case which gives guidance in this problem, but it is based on certain conditions which are as follows.
+The Modigliani & Millar model is an ideal case that gives guidance in this problem, but it is based on certain conditions which are as follows.